Google Cloud Run Vs. AI Platform: Making The Right ML Pipeline Choice

-We evaluated Google AI Platform and Google Cloud Run for setting up a robust and production-ready ML pipeline.
+We evaluated the Google AI Platform and Google Cloud Run for setting up a robust and production-ready ML pipeline.
 Hope our findings can save you valuable time.

 We wanted to move to an ML pipeline for the following objectives: